PakistanOfficial Name: Islamic Republic of Pakistan

-Forced Marriage: The U.S. government considers forced marriage to be a violation of basic human rights and in the case of minors a form of child abuse.
-Forced marriage is defined as one in which one or both parties have not consented to the marriage (or are incapable of providing meaningful consent); it differs from arranged marriage.
+Forced Marriage: There are reports of U.S. citizen women of Pakistani heritage being tricked into traveling to Pakistan by their families and being forced into marriage.
+The U.S. government considers forced marriage to be a violation of basic human rights and in the case of minors, a form of child abuse.
+Forced marriage is defined as one in which one or both parties have not consented to the marriage (or are incapable of providing meaningful consent), and differs from arranged marriage.
+International laws and conventions support minimum ages for marriage and the individual’s right to choice in marriage.
+Pakistani civil law – as well as Sharia law - requires the consent of both parties for a legitimate marriage.
 Often, victims of forced marriage are subjected to non-consensual sex, physical and emotional abuse, isolation, and threats of violence.
-International law and conventions also support an individual's right to self-determination, minimum marriage ages, and the rejection of abuse of women and honor-based violence.
-Both Sharia and Pakistani civil law require the consent of both parties for a legitimate marriage.
-The U.S. Embassy continues to receive numerous cases of U.S. citizen women who report being tricked into travelling to Pakistan by relatives in order to facilitate a forced marriage.
-Persons who refuse are sometimes threatened with violence and excommunication from their families, who also often confiscate their belongings (including passports).
-The U.S. Embassy can help U.S. citizens in such a situation by replacing stolen passports and helping to identify resources for return travel to the United States.
+Persons who refuse a forced marriage are sometimes threatened with violence and being disowned from their families, who also often confiscate their belongings (including passports).
+In such situations, we may be able to replace stolen or wrongfully retained passports and identify resources for return travel to the United States.
 All U.S. citizens who fear for their safety or freedom to travel should ensure personal possession of important documents such as passports.
-Additionally, making photocopies of items like Pakistani visas and entry stamps can often speed the process to replace such documents.
+Additionally, taking photos of items like Pakistani visas and entry stamps can often speed the process to replace such documents.

 Access for individuals with physical disabilities to public facilities is very limited in major cities and almost non-existent outside major population centers.

-Water is not potable anywhere in Pakistan, and sanitation in most restaurants is inadequate.
-Stomach illnesses are common.
-You can find detailed information on vaccinations and other health precautions on the CDC website.
+See the CDC website detailing recommended vaccinations and other health precautions for traveling to Pakistan.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.

-Despite Pakistan being a generally conservative country, there is a risk of transmission of secually transmitted infections (STIs) and other communicable diseases, such as hepatitis and HIV.
+Despite Pakistan being a generally conservative country, there is a risk of transmission of sexually transmitted infections (STIs) and other communicable diseases, such as hepatitis and HIV.
 Travelers are urged to use the same cautionary and protective health measures they would in their own country.

 Travel & Transportation

 The U. S. Embassy has restricted U. S. Government personnel from travel on certain Pakistani military aircraft due to issues with safety and maintenance histories.
-The embassy advises U.S. citizens planning to travel within Pakistan on such official aircraft to exercise caution, verify the airworthiness of aircraft in planned flights, or to avoid this means of conveyance until such verification can be provided.
+The Embassy advises U.S. citizens planning to travel within Pakistan on such official aircraft to exercise caution, verify the airworthiness of aircraft in planned flights, or to avoid this means of conveyance until such verification can be provided.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Pakistan’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Pakistan’s air carrier operations.
+The U.S. Federal Aviation Administration (FAA) has assessed the government of Pakistan’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Pakistan’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.